-Your first post breast augmentation appointment with Dr. O’Neill is usually 1-4 days after your breast surgery.
-Dr. O’Neill advises a post-surgical recovery period of 24 to 48 hours and an additional reduced-activity period of a few days.
+Your first post breast augmentation appointment with Dr. O’Neill and Dr. Swartz is usually 1-4 days after your breast surgery.
+Dr. O’Neill and Dr. Swartz advise a post-surgical recovery period of 24 to 48 hours and an additional reduced-activity period of a few days.
 You will likely experience soreness and swelling for a few weeks after your breast augmentation procedure.

-Exercise and normal activity can resume at the direction of Dr. O’Neill and his staff.
+Exercise and normal activity can resume at the direction of Dr. O’Neill and Dr. Swartz.
 Lifting restrictions will be in place for most patients for up to six weeks following surgery.

-You will be given specific instructions that include: How to care for your breasts following augmentation surgery, medications to take for discomfort, and when to follow-up with Dr. O’Neill.
+You will be given specific instructions that include: How to care for your breasts following augmentation surgery, medications to take for discomfort, and when to follow-up with Dr. O’Neill and Dr. Swartz.